The behalf of the Board of Directors of your Company, I am delighted to

-Details of conservation of energy, technology absorption in accordance
+Details of conservation of energy and technology absorption in

-with Companies (Disclosure of Particulars in the Report of Board of
+accordance with Companies (Disclosure of Particulars in the Report of

 PARTICULARS OF PERSONNEL UNDER SECTION 217 (2A) OF THE COMPANIES ACT,

-read with Companies (Particulars of Employees) Rules, 1975 is annexed
+with the Companies (Particulars of Employees) Rules, 1975, every

 amount of principal or interest was outstanding as of the balance sheet